jeastham1993/rust-on-serverless/README.md

 ## Samples

-All the samples listed below can be built and deployed in the same way.
-From the root of the sample directory, run `make build` and then `sam deploy --guided`.
+All the samples listed below use a combination of [cargo lambda](https://www.cargo-lambda.info/) and [AWS SAM](https://aws.amazon.com/serverless/sam/) to compile and deploy.
+If you want to deploy the examples into your own account, from the root of the sample directory, run `make build` and then `sam deploy --guided`.
 For example, if I wanted to deploy the 'HTTP Web Server on Lambda' example I would run:

 ``` bash
 cd src/axum-lambda-web